-\underline{CLAIM}: $\ker(G)=\Gm^{\gamma(\w{X})}.$
+We will determine the connected component $\ker(G)^0$ of the kernel of $G$ and the connected component $\Im(G)^0$ of the image of $G$ in the two claims below.

+\underline{CLAIM 1}: $\ker(G)=\ker(G)^0=\Gm^{\gamma(\w{X})}.$

-Recall from Proposition \ref{P:wp-stab} that the wp-stable reduction $X\to \wps(X)$ is the contraction of every exceptional component $E\cong \P^1$ of $X$ to a node or a cusp according to whether $E\cap E^c$ consists of two nodes or one tacnode.
+Recall from Proposition \ref{P:wp-stab} that the wp-stable reduction $X\to \wps(X)$ is the contraction of every exceptional component $E\cong \P^1$ of $X$ to a node or a cusp if $E\cap E^c$ consists of two nodes or one tacnode, respectively.
 We can factor the wp-stable reduction of $X$ as

 where $c:X\to Y$ is obtained by contracting all the exceptional components $E$ of $X$ such that $E\cap E^c$ consists of two nodes and $Y\to \wps(X)$ is obtained by contracting all the exceptional components $E$ of $Y$ such that $E\cap E^c$ consists of a tacnode.
 Now, since an automorphism of $X$ must send exceptional components of $X$ meeting the rest of $X$ in two distinct points to exceptional components of the same type, we can factor the map $G$ of \eqref{E:map-G} as